List of DC Comics characters: D: Dabney Donovan

-Dabney Donovan is a character in DC Comics.
+Dabney Donovan is a character appearing in American comic books published by DC Comics.

 Dabney Donovan is a genetic scientist who founded Project Cadmus with Reginald Augustine and Thomas Thompkins.
-Dabney Donovan was ultimately fired from the Project because he felt there should never be limits in understanding the potential of the genetic code.
-Donovan had largely been accredited for the non-human creations of the Project, referred to as "DNAliens" (human beings cloned then genetically altered to discover superhuman potential while also giving them a more "alien" appearance), various normal clones, and monsters based on Donovan's favorite horror films (who lived on a small artificial planet on Earth called Transilvane).
+Donovan was ultimately fired from the Project because he felt there should never be limits in understanding the potential of the genetic code.
+Donovan had largely been accredited for the non-human creations of the Project, referred to as "DNAliens" (human beings cloned then genetically altered to discover superhuman potential while also giving them a more "alien" appearance), various normal clones, and monsters based on Donovan's favorite horror films (who lived on a small artificial planet on Earth called Transilvane) like the vampire-like Dragorin and the werewolf-like Lupek.
 One of the DNAliens named Dubbilex became a prominent staff member.

-Lex Luthor's estranged wife Contessa Portenza worked Dabney Donovan shortly after Superman regained his normal powers when he expended his electromagnetic ones.
-To assist in the Contessa's plot, Dabney created his own Bizarro clone.
+Dragorin later raids the Metropolis Zoo, where he obtains a wolverine and brings it to Dabney Donovan so that he can make use of it in some way.

 During the "Fall of Metropolis" storyline, Dabney Donovan was revealed to be the creator of the Underworlders and the true mastermind behind the clone virus.
 He later murders Paul Westfield and cuts off one of his ears as a trophy.

 Dabney Donovan returned multiple times to plague Cadmus, such as capturing the adult Legion and subjecting them to various torments as wells.
-After the death of his clone, Dabney was underground when he found Moxie Mannheim badly injured.
-He even created youthful clone bodies for Moxie Mannheim and his henchmen Ginny "Torcher" McGee, Mike "Machine" Gun, Noose, and Rough House where they also received superpowers.
-With his original body used as a bomb upon it's death during a meeting with the other crime lords, Moxie had Noose kill Vincent Edge while Dabney Donovan makes use of any genetic material that he can salvage from the dead crime lords.
+He even had Guardian fight Lupek the Wolverine Man in his "circus".
+After the death of his clone and the defeat of Dragorin and Lupek, Donovan was underground when he found Moxie Mannheim badly injured.